Fraud and scams

 - In complaints involving plastic card fraud, or scams where the customer didn’t authorise the transaction, if we decide the customer didn’t act with intent or gross negligence, we’ll ask you to refund the loss along with appropriate interest from the date of the loss to the date of the settlement.

 - In complaints involving fraud or scams where the customer authorised the payment, we may find that you didn’t follow industry guidance or codes of practice designed to protect the customer from fraud.
 If we think the outcome is likely to have been different had you done so, we might ask you to refund all or some of the customer’s loss.
-We may also award interest and a trouble and upset payment depending on the circumstances.
+We may also award interest (usually calculated at 8% per year simple) and a distress and inconvenience payment depending on the circumstances.

 - In cases of ID theft where we decide the customer played no part in the application for, or use of, the product taken out in their name, we’re likely to ask the provider of the product (such as the lender of a payday loan) to write off any debt incurred and we’ll also consider the impact this has had on the customer’s credit file.